JMarple/vesc_uart_lib/README.md

-Python3 library for communicating with a vesc over USB or UART.
+Python3 library for communicating with a VESC motor controller over USB or UART.

 See examples folder for details